 2 cocktails in one post!
-One Creamy and coffee-y, one fruity!
+One Creamy and coffee-y as a latte martini, one fruity as a blueberry pie!
 Cheers!

 A lot of nights after getting the kids down to bed we like to settle down on our couch and watch some TV while blogging about cocktails.
 While this might seem rather distracting to productive writing, it can occasionally serve as a good point of inspiration, especially when you start to notice that lots of shows make food and drink a central point in the show.

 Lots of shows use meals to help advance a plot point or to bring out a characteristic of a character, and it really becomes amazing how many shows bring out some inspiration to us about what might make a good drink!

 This post contains sponsored content brought to you by Smirnoff No. 21 Vodka.
 We received compensation for this promotion, but all opinions and views presented here are 100% our own.
 This post contains affiliate links for products that we think you as readers might find useful, and we make commission off of these!
 For more details about our affiliates, click our Disclosure and Contacts Page.

 One such show is HBO’s Curb Your Enthusiasm, which also just happens to feature Smirnoff No. 21 Vodka’s new spokesman, Ted Danson playing a version of Ted Danson.
 Curb Your Enthusiasm shows a fictional version of the life of Larry David, one of the geniuses behind Seinfeld, and his interactions with his celebrity friends like Ted Danson.